rangle/ngCourse2/handout/di/what_is_di.md

 ```

-The `Hamburger` class is now simpler, and easier to test.
+The `Hamburger` class is now simpler and easier to test.
 This model of having
 the dependencies provided to `Hamburger` is basic dependency injection.

 However there is still a problem.
 How can the instantiation of `Bun`,
-`Patty`, and `Toppings` best be managed?
+`Patty` and `Toppings` best be managed?

 This is where dependency injection as a _framework_ can benefit programmers, and
 it is what Angular 2 provides with its dependency injection system.